johnscillieri/os-normalizer/README.md

 - **constants.py**: Static lookup tables (aliases, build maps, codenames)
 - **helpers.py**: Utility functions (architecture extraction, confidence calculation)

+## Testing

+You can run tests with uv in a few ways:

+- Ephemeral runner (downloads pytest if needed):
+  - `uvx pytest`
+- Use the project environment and dev dependencies declared in `pyproject.toml`:
+  - `uv run --with dev pytest`
+- Optional editable install for import paths:
+  - `uv pip install -e .`
+  - `uv run pytest`

 ## Contributing

 Contributions are welcome!
 Please ensure that any new parsers or improvements follow the existing code patterns and include appropriate tests.